 After the spin-off, we will be an independent public company.
-Immediately following the spin-off, we expect that approximately 34.7 million shares of our common stock will be issued and outstanding, based on the number of shares of Exterran Holdings common stock outstanding on June 30, 2015 and that we expect will remain outstanding on , 2015, the record date for the spin-off.
+Immediately following the spin-off, we expect that approximately million shares of our common stock will be issued and outstanding, based on the number of shares of Exterran Holdings common stock outstanding on , 2015.
 The actual number of shares of our common stock to be distributed will be determined based on the number of shares of Exterran Holdings common stock outstanding as of the record date.
-We also expect to have approximately 1,295 shareholders of record, based on the number of shareholders of record of Exterran Holdings common stock on June 30, 2015.
+We also expect to have approximately shareholders of record, based on the number of shareholders of record of Exterran Holdings common stock on , 2015.

-We and Archrock will enter into a number of agreements that govern the spin-off and our future relationship.
-For a more detailed description of these agreements, please read "Relationship with Archrock After the Spin-Off-Agreements Between Archrock and Us."
+We and Exterran Holdings will enter into a number of agreements that govern the spin-off and our future relationship.
+For a more detailed description of these agreements, please read "Relationship with Exterran Holdings After the Spin-Off-Agreements Between Exterran Holdings and Us."

 You will not be required to make any payment for the shares of our common stock you receive, nor will you be required to surrender or exchange your shares of Exterran Holdings common stock or take any other action in order to receive the shares of our common stock to which you are entitled.
-The spin-off will not affect the number of outstanding shares of Exterran Holdings common stock or any rights of Exterran Holdings shareholders, although it will affect the market value of the outstanding Archrock common stock.
+The spin-off will not affect the number of outstanding shares of Exterran Holdings common stock or any rights of Exterran Holdings shareholders, although it will affect the market value of the outstanding Exterran Holdings common stock.